+Acts 8:14-19 At baptism, our parents choose for us to join the Church, but when we are older, we need to make that choice ourselves.
 Through the sacrament of Confirmation, we openly affirm our own commitment to the teachings of Christ.
 At Confirmation, the gifts we received from the Holy Spirit at baptism are increased; our relationship with Jesus is strengthened; our bond with the Church is deepened.

+Matthew 19:3-9 The sacrament of Marriage is a covenant of love and faithfulness between a man and a woman united in Christ.
 Marriage reflects the relationship between Christ, the bridegroom, and the Church, His bride.
 The covenant between a married couple is a sacred one, and it includes the commitment to raise their children in the teachings of Christ, if God blesses them with a family.
 Like God, the married couple creates life when they join, and they love their children unconditionally as God loves all of us.

+James 5:13-15 The Annointing of the Sick is a sacrament received during grave illness or at death.
 When the recipient is annointed with oil - which is a sign of the Holy Spirit - he or she receives the blessings of the Spirit.
 This sacrament brings peace and fortitude at a time of suffering, reminding the recipient that Jesus too suffered, and just like Jesus, the sufferer will ascend into the eternal glory of heaven.

+2 Timothy 1:6 We are all a part of the church community, and are all baptized into the common priesthood, but there are some who receive the calling to the ministerial priesthood.
 The sacrament of Holy Orders allows men to be ordained as bishops, priests, or deacons.
 This is a holy vocation to continue Jesus' work.
 The difference between each of these vocations is the kind of work that is performed; each of these vocations deals with teaching the Word of God, worship, and ministering to God's people, but deacons do not lead Mass, while a priest can.
 Bishops are leaders of an entire diocese, not just one church.